sagara428/D15DE2_Topas-Sagara/README.md

     ![entrypoint2](/img/entrypoint-error-in-CRLF-2.png)
     ![entrypoint3](/img/entrypoint-error-in-CRLF-3.png)

-Then restart the setup from `make docker-build` again should solve the problem.
+Then restarting the setup from `make docker-build` again should solve the problem.

 ### `dataeng-network already exist` when `make docker-build`
 The solution is quite simple, run `docker network rm network-name`: